mutantcity/mutant.city.middleman/source/articles/2016-10-28-catfacts-a-postmortem.html.markdown

   I think I'm spoiled from using Ruby and Rails as a web language.
 It's like that girl you date who's basically got it all figured out, she's got a good career, a nice house, a good family, she cooks healthy food and does yoga...buuuut you have to watch yourself around her.
 No overt alcholism, no nose picking.
 She gives you structure.

   Javascript(and it's ecosystem) are different.
 The JS world is the girl in the leather jacket rooting for you to drink a shot at a badass bar ya'll stopped at on your roadtrip to Mexico.
-  She has ALOT of quirks and can get very dirty if you're not careful, but moves fast, can do really cool things, and is down for going anywhere.
+  She has ALOT of quirks and can get you in trouble if you're not careful, but moves fast, can do really cool things, and is down for going anywhere.

   She can handle a database AND a three dimensional graphics library in the browser.
-She can do Backend, Frontend, and, Mobile....
+She works in Backend, Frontend, Mobile, Unity....
-  She can handle heavy amount of users.
-  Development can be fast....
-You can do almost anything with her, but you have to be careful or you could get hurt.
+  Development can be fast and fun.... but you have to be careful of the rough patches!

-  Also, at times she will throw things at you for the most trivial reasons...she will make things more complicated than they have to be..and you will often question your sanity for dating her.

-  She can offer you alot... you just have to deal with a few rough edges...
+(I hope that didn't come off as sexist.
+You could easily flip the word girl with guy and it would still apply perfectly.)

 * ### Outro